-PRODUCTION TIME – 3 TO 4 WEEKS.
+PRODUCTION TIME – 2 TO 3 WEEKS.
 6 WEEKS FOR ORDERS THAT ARE CARVED.

-I’m imploring you: read the FAQ Page BEFORE YOU CALL; We are slammed and trying to stay ahead.
+I’m imploring you: read the FAQ Page BEFORE YOU CALL.

 We will respond best by e-mail, calling us multiple times in one day is not helpful.